 As you study them you see will notice common patterns and recognize new words.

-It’s also easier to learn words in groups, so you can see the connections between them.
+It’s easier to learn words in groups.
+Studying related words together helps you see the connections between them.
 That's why I include so much information on the words made from each root.

 The sections below on roots, prefixes and suffixes link to pages with more detail and practice.

 To study roots, see:

 If you want to practice words from a particular root, use the root words table above to find the page or pages with more information on it.

 As you read new words, analyze them.
 Are parts familiar?
 Can you see a pattern?

 For example, if you read about a retractable blade, you can guess its meaning before you look it up.

-If you know that the prefix ‘re’ means 'again', and ‘able’ means that something is possible, retractable probably refers to the possibility of ‘tracting’ something repeatedly.
+For retractable, you may know that the prefix ‘re’ means 'again' or 'back', and ‘able’ means that something is possible.
+So retractable probably is about the possibility of ‘tracting’ something back, or again.